rpetchler/galant-schemata/site/content/schemata/fenaroli/index.md

   "J. C. Bach, Opus 5, no. 1, mvt.
 1, Allegretto, m.
 56 (London, 1766)"
 >}}

 The Fenaroli as a riposte to an opening theme.
-An embedded comma reinforces a pre-cadential effect.
-The schema lacks a pedal point on ➄ but the chords in the first beat of each measure create a similar effect.
+It lacks a pedal point on ➄ but the chords in the first beat of each measure create a similar effect.
+An embedded Comma reinforces a pre-cadential effect.

 {{<
   figure